HOSHICHEN7267/ITS_chatbot/README.md

 - Chat with your friend in real-time
 - Press the button on the top left corner to go back to chat list page
+- The messages will be stored in Firestore

 ### Features